A master class in community architecture

-Hawkins\Brown started working on Gillett Square in the 1990s.
-At the time it was a disused car park surrounded by derelict buildings, inhabited by drinkers and drug dealers, and avoided by the local community.
-The challenge, to transform it into a public space where local people of all ages could come together.
+We started working on Gillett Square in the 1990s when it was a disused car park, surrounded by derelict buildings, and inhabited by drunks and drug dealers.
+How were we going to transform it into a public space where people of all ages could come together?